calistus-igwilo/smart-contract-auction/README.md

 ### Assumptions:
 <ol>
-<ul>Fixed number of bidders, initialized to 4.
+<li>Fixed number of bidders, initialized to 4.
 All 4 need to self-register.
-Funds transfer from bidder is automatically done and is not in the scope of this application.</ul>
+Funds transfer from bidder is automatically done and is not in the scope of this application.</li>
-<ul>Fixed number of items to be auctioned off, initialized to 3.</ul>
+<li>Fixed number of items to be auctioned off, initialized to 3.</li>
-<ul>Items auctioned are indexed from 0..N-1 where N is the number of items for auction.
-N is 2.</ul>
+<li>Items auctioned are indexed from 0..N-1 where N is the number of items for auction.
+N is 2.</li>
-<ul>Each bidder buys just 1 sheet of tickets or tokens; each sheet has only 5 tokens.</ul>
+<li>Each bidder buys just 1 sheet of tickets or tokens; each sheet has only 5 tokens.</li>
-<ul>Assume simple number for the serial numbers for the sheet of tickets: 0,1,2,3</ul>
+<li>Assume simple number for the serial numbers for the sheet of tickets: 0,1,2,3</li>
 </ol>

 ### Design